 Meanwhile, only 18 percent of the Davos attendees were among women, noted the meeting's speakers.

 NGOs should increase presence in Davos

 “It was an honor to mark the one and only NGO from Turkey in Davos, while representing KAGİDER.
 We have discussed how to accelerate processes to assure gender equality” said Oktar.
 However, presence of Turkish NGOs should be increased, she urged.

-Oktar has attended a meeting entitled “Women3TEY) company, which also was one of the supportive institutions to W20, where the association operated as Chair and Secretary.
+Oktar has attended a meeting entitled “Women3The Power of Three” organized by the Ernst & Young (EY) company, which also was one of the supportive institutions to W20, where the association operated as Chair and Secretary.

 Meral Tamer also commented that she has been attending to Davos meeting in the last 18 years, and every visit was a “pool of knowledge” to her: